ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Three people shared the screen at the time, a google hangout managed whom showed up and who didn't based on previous speakers.

-An HR person introducing the new employees was there, and the CEO Sam Hodges was also there as they had both spoken recently, and finally, the new brown skinned employee was on the screen.
+An HR person introducing the new employees was there, and the CEO Sam Yundt was also there as they had both spoken recently, and finally, the new brown skinned employee was on the screen.

 The new guy spoke, and on my end, this was mere moments -- as a guy that considers game development and music hobbies, this may seem weird but -- maybe about 350 ms after I said what was quoted above, the new guy then began to speak: